Inheritors (comics): Spider-Geddon

-Spider-Woman returns to Earth-616 with the crystal containing Solus' life force.
-At New U Technologies, Jennix grabs her and tells Daemos to share his food with Brix and Bora.
-As Daemos begins feeding on Spider-Woman, she says that she received her powers from a radiation blast.
-Jennix tells Daemos to place Spider-Woman in stasis so he can study her later.
-He puts the crystal in the cloning machine, reviving Solus, who plans to reward his children with a feast.
+Spider-Woman retrieves to Earth-616 with the crystal containing Solus' life force, which is stolen and used to resurrect Solus.
 Superior Spider-Man knocks out Ben Reilly and gives him to them as part of a deal which includes Solus sparing Earth-616.
-As Superior Spider-Man leaves, the Inheritors close in on the unconscious Ben Reilly.
+As Superior Spider-Man leaves, the Inheritors close in on Ben.
+However, Solus is shot in the back by Miles Morales, who was transformed into Captain Universe by the Enigma Force.

-Jennix starts to feed on Ben Reilly's life force and learns from him like his sacrifice in the battle against Green Goblin where Ben saved Spider-Man, Jackal recreating him, and how the cloning banks at New U Technologies work.
-These memories start to affect Jennix.
-As Spider-Man of Earth-1048 learns that this was part of Superior Spider-Man's plans, they are attacked by the Inheritors.
-Daemos attacks, but Solus tells him to stand aside because he has not fed on a spider yet.
-Solus is then shot in the back by Miles Morales, who was transformed into Captain Universe by the Enigma Force.
-The Captain Universe-powered Miles attacks, vowing not to make the same mistake as the Spider-Man of Earth-13.
-Leopardon shows up at New U Technologies and Takuya Yamashiro has it transformed until Daemos attacks.
-Superior Spider-Man and Octavia Otto free Spider-Woman, who says that Verna died on Earth-3145.
 As Superior Spider-Man and Octavia Otto revive Ben Reilly, the other spider-powered groups fight the Inheritors.
-Spiderling of Earth-18199 arrives with Anya Corazon and Spider-Woman of Earth-925, and Spiderling says that she is a Pattern-Maker.
-The three Spider-Women use the Web of Life and Destiny fragments to take down Brix and Bora, while Spider-Woman of Earth-925 fights Daemos.
-Spider-Gwen arrives with more spider-powered characters – including Spider-Man who defeated Morlun.
-Spider-Man catches up to Superior Spider-Man and Octavia Otto, who have restored Ben Reilly to "factory settings."
 Spider-Man allows Superior Spider-Man to formulate a plan as the Captain Universe-powered Miles uses Leopardon's sword on Solus, Brix, Bora, and Daemos.
 Superior Spider-Man tells the others that he revived the Inheritors as babies because Spider-Man arranged for the same thing to be done to Morlun.
 Spider-Ma'am states that her family will foster the baby Inheritors.